GeunhwaJeong/haneul-new/doc/src/learn/exchange-integration-guide.md

     ```
 ## Set up Haneul addresses

 Haneul addresses do not require on-chain initialization, you can spend from an address if it corresponds to your private key.
-You can derive a Haneul address by hashing the signature scheme flag byte concatenated with public key bytes `flag || pubkey` using the [BLAKE2b](https://www.blake2.net/) (256 bits output) hashing function.
+You can derive a 32-byte Haneul address by hashing the signature scheme flag byte concatenated with public key bytes `flag || pubkey` using the [BLAKE2b](https://www.blake2.net/) (256 bits output) hashing function.

+Currently, Haneul address supports these signature schemes: pure Ed25519, Secp256k1, Secp256r1 and Multisig.
+The corresponding flag bytes are 0x00, 0x01, 0x02, 0x03 respectively.

 The following code sample demonstrates how to derive a Haneul address in Rust:

 ```rust
 let flag = 0x00; // 0x00 = ED25519, 0x01 = Secp256k1, 0x02 = Secp256r1, 0x03 = Multisig